day8/re-frame/docs/Effects.md

 That `:dispatch` `key` instructs that an event should be dispatched.
 The `value` is the vector to dispatch.

-In addition to those two shown above, there's many other possible effects, like for example `dispatch-n` whose value is expected to be a collection of vectors to dispatch.
+There's many other possible
+effects, like for example `:dispatch-later` or `:set-local-store`.

 And so on.
 And so on.
 Which brings us to a problem.